 The Institute of Medicine tells us that women should consume a minimum of ~25 grams of fiber per day and men should consume ~38 grams per day.
 Yet according to the USDA, fiber intake among women and men comes in at 15 and 18 grams per day, respectively.
 The standard American diet features an excess of meats, fats, and processed foods, and too little fiber-rich foods.

-To increase your fiber intake, consider shifting your eating habits toward a whole foods plant based diet.
+To increase your fiber intake, consider shifting your eating habits toward a whole food plant based diet.
 Fiber is naturally concentrated in fruits, vegetables, legumes, whole grains, nuts, and seeds.
 These foods are also rich in vitamins, minerals, and phytonutrients.
 There are lots of delicious recipes for preparing these foods.
-(Check out Maren’s Kitchen to see what my husband and I have been cooking!)
 Over time, you’ll find that you won’t miss all of the processed foods that used to adorn your meals and snacks.
 And you’ll gain a whole lot of other health benefits while you’re at it!